 Angular has two types of pipe: 1.
 Pure pipe, 2.
 Impure pipe.

 By default, pipes are defined as pure so that Angular executes the pipe only when it detects a pure change to the input value.
 A pure change is either a change to a primitive input value, or a changed object reference (such as Date, Array, Function, or Object).
-Example UpperCasePip
+Example UpperCasePipe

 Impure pipe to detect changes within composite objects such as arrays.
 Angular executes an impure pipe every time it detects a change with every keystroke or mouse movement.
 Example AsyncPipe